BurntSushi/rebar/CONTRIBUTING.md

 [`benchmarks/definitions`](./benchmarks/definitions) directory.
 In
 cases where the regex is too big to fit in a TOML file, they are in the [`benchmarks/regexes`](./benchmarks/regexes) directory.
-Similarly, in cases where the haystack is too big to fit in a TOML (which is most of the time), they are in the [`benchmarks/haystacks`](./benchmarks/haystacks) directory.
+Similarly, in cases where the haystack is too big to fit in a TOML file (which is most of the time), they are in the [`benchmarks/haystacks`](./benchmarks/haystacks) directory.

 For more information about how the `benchmarks` directory is structured, including a complete description of the supported TOML format, please see